INTERCOLLEGIATE ATHLETICS OFFICE

 About the Division of Intercollegiate Athletics

-Cal State LA is a member of the National Collegiate Athletic Association (NCAA) and the California Collegiate Athletic Association (CCAA).
-The Intercollegiate Athletics program fields teams in men’s baseball, basketball, soccer, indoor and outdoor track and field, and cross country.
-Women’s teams compete in basketball, cross country, soccer, tennis, indoor and outdoor track and field, and indoor and beach volleyball.
+Cal State L.A. is a member of the National Collegiate Athletic Association (NCAA) and the California Collegiate Athletic Association (CCAA).
+The Intercollegiate Athletics program fields teams in men’s baseball, basketball, soccer, and outdoor track and field.
+Women’s teams compete in basketball, cross country, soccer, tennis, indoor and outdoor track and field, and volleyball.
 Athletically related grants-in-aid (scholarships) may be available to those student-athletes who demonstrate superior academic and athletic performance.

 The Division of Intercollegiate Athletics program is based on sound educational principles and practices and is a part of the educational mission of the University and is well-integrated into the educational environment of the University.
 Student-athletes must maintain normal academic progress toward completion of their degree in accordance with a formal policy approved by the Intercollegiate Athletics Board (IAB), academic senate and the President.

 In addition, Cal State L.A. student-athletes spend many hours annually with area youth as part of the Golden Eagle community service programs, including spreading holiday cheer at local hospitals, reading at local elementary schools and hosting approximately 250 youngsters as part of National Student-Athlete Day.

 The student-athlete advisory committee (SAAC) is made up of student-athletes from each Golden Eagle intercollegiate athletics squad and is assembled to provide insight on the student-athlete experience.
 The SAAC also offers input on the rules, regulations and polices that affect the lives of student-athletes.
 Each Golden Eagle team has at least one representative on the SAAC undergraduate programs.